 Biotin Deficiency and Avidin

 Another concern about adding raw eggs to a dog's food is the presence of the enzyme avidin.
-This is a protein that is present in raw egg whites that can cause problems with biotin.
-Biotin, or vitamin B7, is critical for a dog's health and disruption in biotin processing can harm cell growth and fat metabolism, as well as affect the health of a dog's coat and skin.
-Feeding a dog a raw egg occasionally is not likely to cause problems between avidin and biotin, but the more often they are fed the higher the risk.
-Also important to note is that while egg whites are high in avidin, egg yolks are high in biotin, so there's a belief that the yolks cancel out the problems that the whites could create.
-Raw egg feeders also respond that biotin deficiency is quite rare and you would have to feed the average dog eight to 10 eggs a day to create the conditions for it to occur.
+Egg whites are high in avidin, and it can cause problems with biotin absorption.
+Biotin, or vitamin B7, found in egg yolks, is critical for a dog's health, and disruption in biotin processing can harm cell growth and fat metabolism, as well as affect the health of a dog's coat and skin.
+Feeding a dog a raw egg occasionally is not likely to cause problems between avidin and biotin, but the more often they are fed, the higher the risk.
+However, raw egg feeders also respond that biotin deficiency is quite rare and you would have to feed the average dog eight to 10 eggs a day to create the conditions for it to occur.

 Eggshell Hazards and Dogs